 Courses vary based on the specific voyage.
 Students should work with OISP, your academic advisor, and the Environmental Studies department to determine the appropriate course equivalents for your voyage.

-- Students participating in this program are required to take five courses.
+- Students participating in the semester programs are required to take five courses.
 A student can pay NU's standard undergraduate tuition and transfer back four NU courses, for a total of 16 NU credits.
 Alternatively, a student may elect to pay a course overload fee, as defined on the NU Registrar's website, and transfer back all five courses, for a total of 20 NU credits.
 Please note: See Cost section for additional Study Abroad fees.